pippinbarr/cart253-2020/topics/sound/sound-activity.md

 ### Add a `display()` method

-Display the circle as a circle on the canvas.
+Display the ball as a circle on the canvas.
 Use its `fill` property.

 ---